SolderedElectronics/Inkplate-Arduino-library/README.md

    3.2.
 Screen Cleaning - clean the screen in case of image burn-in

-### Using Inkplate 6 with another microcontroller
+### Using Inkplate 6 with another microcontroller - Peripheral mode

 As promised in an [early update](https://www.crowdsupply.com/e-radionica/inkplate-6/updates/successfully-funded-also-third-party-master-controllers-and-partial-updates), Inkplate 6's screen contents can be updated using 3rd controller (such as Raspberry Pi or another microcontroller).
-The "Slave Mode" (unpopular name right now, we are aware and will change) enables this.
+The Peripheral mode enables this.
 All brand new Inkplates come pre-programmed with slave mode and can be used right away.

-It is based on UART (serial) communication - connect the Inkplate to "master" board either via USB cable or directly via ESP32 RX and TX pins.
+It is based on UART (serial) communication - connect the Inkplate to "Controller" ("Master", if using old terminology) board either via USB cable or directly via ESP32 RX and TX pins.
 Using standard UART at 115200 baud, you can send commands to change screen contents.
 For example, send \*#H(000,000,"/img.bmp")\*\* to show image img.bmp from SD card on the screen.
-Find very basic documentation for using it [here](https://github.com/e-radionicacom/Inkplate-6-Arduino-library/blob/master/examples/4.%20Others/1-Inkplate_Slave_Mode/Inkplate_slave_mode_documentation.txt).
+Find very documentation for using it [here](https://inkplate.readthedocs.io/en/latest/slave-mode.html).

 ### Battery power